VisualDataWeb/WebVOWL/README.md

 * `grunt package` builds the development version
 * `grunt webserver` starts a local live-updating webserver with the current development version
 * `grunt test` starts the test runner
+* `grunt zip` builds the project and puts it into a zip file

 Additional information